 The QMS is a structured and documented approach that outlines {{ CompanyName }}'s expectations of GxP requirements and other relevant standards/recommendations to ensure the quality of GxP processes, products, and services.
 It provides a systematic, risk-based approach to achieving the desired level of quality consistently and effectively.

-{{ CompanyName }} has a single QMS for all aspects of our GxP business that covers GxP processes across the entire product lifecycle, from the early stages of product creation and development, through manufacturing and market delivery, product launch or Recall, simplifying manufacturing and speed up delivering drug to the patients.
+{{ CompanyName }} has a single QMS for all aspects of our GxP business that covers GxP processes across the entire product and service lifecycle.

-A QMS promotes innovation and continuous improvement and strengthens the link between development and production throughout the product life cycle.
+A QMS promotes innovation and continuous improvement.

 {{ CompanyName }} uses a QMS approach based on a system aiming to meet regulatory requirements related to specific GxP processes, including elements such as organization, management, standards, procedures, training, IT tools and respective metrics.